Malaco Records: Beginnings: 1962–1975

 Malaco (/ˈmæləkoʊ/ MAL-ə-koh) Inc. was founded in 1962 by Tommy Couch and Mitchell Malouf, initially as a booking agency.
 In 1967, the company opened a recording studio in a building that remains the home of Malaco.
 Experimenting with local songwriters and artists, the company began producing master recordings.
-Malaco needed to license their early recordings with established labels for national distribution.
+Malaco needed to license its early recordings with established labels for national distribution.
 Between 1968 and 1970, Capitol Records released six singles and a Grammy Award-nominated album by Mississippi Fred McDowell.
 Revenue from record releases was minimal, however, and Malaco survived doing jingles, booking bands, promoting concerts, and renting the studio for custom projects.

 In May 1970, a bespectacled producer-arranger changed the struggling company's fortune.
 Wardell Quezergue made his mark with New Orleans stalwarts Fats Domino and Professor Longhair, among others.
 Quezergue offered to supply Malaco with artists in return for studio time and session musicians.
 Quezergue brought five artists to Jackson in a borrowed school bus for a marathon session that yielded two hits – King Floyd's "Groove Me" and Jean Knight's "Mr. Big Stuff."
 But the tracks met rejection when submitted to Stax and Atlantic Records for distribution.
 Frustrated, Malaco released the King Floyd tracks on its own Chimneyville label.
 When "Groove Me" started radio play and sales, Atlantic picked the record up for distribution after all, giving Malaco a label deal for future Chimneyville product.
 "Groove Me" entered the national charts in October, going to No. 1 on the US Billboard R&B chart and No. 6 on the Billboard Hot 100.
 In 1971, Chimneyville scored again with King Floyd's "Baby Let Me Kiss You" (No. 5 R&B and No. 29 Pop).
 Meanwhile, Stax decided to take a chance on "Mr. Big Stuff", selling over two million copies on the way to No. 1 on the R&B chart and No. 2 pop.

 Malaco's studio and session musicians were now in demand.
 Drummer James Stroud, bassist Vernie Robbins and guitarist Jerry Puckett were the nucleus of the Malaco Rhythm Section, later joined by keyboardist Carson Whitsett.
 Atlantic sent the Pointer Sisters among others for the Malaco touch; Stax sent Rufus Thomas and others.
 In January 1973, Paul Simon recorded "Learn How to Fall" for his There Goes Rhymin' Simon album.
 Later that year, Malaco released its first gospel record, "Gospel Train" by the Golden Nuggets on Atlantic's Cotillion label.
 Also in 1973, King Floyd's "Woman Don't Go Astray" made No. 5 R&B.

 When Dorothy Moore recorded "Misty Blue" in 1973, Malaco got rejection slips trying to shop the master to other labels.
 Two years later, Malaco was just about broke and desperate for something to sell.
 With just enough cash to press and mail out the record, "Misty Blue" was released on the Malaco label just before Thanksgiving.